AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex1.md

 ![LumaBank](./images/8.png)

-This segment qualification can then be shared through the Bi-Directional Segment Sharing connector between Platform and AEC, which means that solutions like Adobe Audience Manager and Adobe Target are now able to use that segment qualification and deliver an alternative, more personal experience to the customer.
+This segment qualification can then be shared through the bi-directional segment sharing connector between Adobe Experience Platform and Adobe Experience Cloud, which means that solutions like Adobe Audience Manager and Adobe Target are now able to use that segment qualification and deliver an alternative, more personal experience to the customer.

 Next Step: [15.2 Interact with data in Adobe Experience Platform from a local JupyterLab environment](./ex2.md)